 Get into the routine of bringing your pet to the training location at the same time every day.
 It is advised that you give your pet periodic bowel breaks throughout the day, starting around 40 minutes after their last meal.

+- When training, use a command phrase – Pick a phrase that you may use as a command when you want your pet to do something.
+It is one of the best dog training techniques.
 This will make it easier for the dog to connect the command with the task at hand.
 These orders can assist your pet in adjusting its behavior to the new situations it encounters as it gets older and you start taking it to parks, going on vacation with it, or visiting people’s homes.
 You are free to use any expressions throughout training, but remember to always be consistent in using certain commands for certain actions!
+It is part of learning how to train your dog to behave.

-Make a strategy for teaching the dog each command.
+- Make a training strategy – When learning how to properly train a dog make a strategy for teaching the dog each command.
 Also, stick to the principle: one at a time.
 Move on to the next command after the dog has learned the first, and so forth.
 Start with the easiest instructions, like sit, wait, etc., then work your way up to more challenging ones.
 Crucially, if the dog does not understand what you are asking of it right away, do not lose your temper.
 Pause, then try again—possibly in a different way.
 Importantly, never hit or shout at the dog.
 Be patient and understanding.

 A final word on how to properly train a dog as an owner or a trusted petsitter

 We’ve gone over some of the fundamentals of teaching your pet basic commands.
-Hopefully, you find this advice helpful in training your dog whether you are the dog’s owner or a trusted petsitter!
+Hopefully, you find this advice helpful in how to properly train a dog whether you are the dog’s owner or a trusted petsitter!

 Further reading on pet sitting and housesitters